How extreme heat can be damaging to your long-term health

 And that’s not all that’s booming as temperatures rise.
 The emergence of new, sometimes deadly fungi with the ability to infect humans is now a major concern for the World Health Organization, with Dr. Andrej Spec, a fungal infections expert at Washington University School of Medicine in St. Louis, telling Yahoo News, “As we warm up, we lose one of our biggest protections against fungi: our body temperature.”

 Fungi, Spec explained, don’t do well at 98.6°F — the average body temperature of humans — and thrive best at temperatures around 77°.
-But more instances of extreme heat are weeding out those fungi that can only survive a temperate environment and allowing more heat-resistant fungi to thrive.
+But more instances of extreme heat are weeding out those fungi that can survive only a temperate environment and allowing more heat-resistant fungi to thrive.

 Hot bug summer: Tick, mosquito and spotted lanternfly outbreaks are making people crazy >>>

-The myriad of health problems stemming from more and more extreme heat will also exacerbate another, separate problem that’s been decried by doctors and medical professionals for years — the healthcare worker shortage.
+The myriad of health problems stemming from more and more extreme heat will also exacerbate another, separate problem that’s been decried by doctors and medical professionals for years — the health care worker shortage.

-“Nationwide our emergency departments are overwhelmed and overburdened and overcrowded,” Tedeschi said.
+“Nationwide, our emergency departments are overwhelmed and overburdened and overcrowded,” Tedeschi said.
 “And when you think about an event that might drive lots of excess people to an emergency department, like a heat wave or bad air quality event, our ER overcrowding is probably one of our greatest risks when it comes to mitigating these climate disasters.”